executablebooks/sphinx-external-toc/README.md

 ```

 :::{warning}
-`numbered` should not generally be used as a default, since numbering cannot be changed by nested parts, and sphinx will log a warning.
+`numbered` should not generally be used as a default, since numbering cannot be changed by nested subtrees, and sphinx will log a warning.
 :::

 :::{note}
-By default, section numbering restarts for each `part`.
+By default, section numbering restarts for each subtree.
 If you want want this numbering to be continuous, check-out the [sphinx-multitoc-numbering extension](https://github.com/executablebooks/sphinx-multitoc-numbering).
 :::

 ## Add a ToC to a page's content

-By default, the `toctree` generated per document (one per `part`) are appended to the end of the document and hidden (then, for example, most HTML themes show them in a side-bar).
+By default, the `toctree` generated per document (one per subtree) are appended to the end of the document and hidden (then, for example, most HTML themes show them in a side-bar).
 But if you would like them to be visible at a certain place within the document body, you may do so by using the `tableofcontents` directive:

 ReStructuredText: